punkave/best-practices/README.md

 ## Our Guiding Pricipals

-We use these as a lense with which to examine potential best practices:
+We use these as a lens with which to examine potential best practices:

-* 1.
-* 2.
-* 3.
-* 4.
-* 5.
+* ***Elegance*** - We design and build beautifully elegant applications and websites, this beauty should extend to the codebase as well.
+* ***Speed*** - We move quickly.
+We hit our milestones.
+We ship.
+* ***Pragmatism*** - We are pragmatic in our solutions.
+We don't over-engineer things.
+No reinventing the wheel.
+No yak shaving.
+* ***Maintainability*** - We maintain relationship with projects over years.
+This means we write maintainable code: well organized, well documented.
+* ***Innovation*** - We look for opportunities to experiment with emerging technologies and techniques.
+We learn.

+Also see the [Pragmatic Programmer](http://www.ccs.neu.edu/home/lieber/courses/csg110/sp08/Pragmatic%20Quick%20Reference.htm) Quick Reference Guide for additional rules to live by.

 # Table of Contents